- The 5 Best Selling Bone Conduction Headphones

 You will be able to experience the wonders of wireless bone conduction technology, which allows you to listen to music or audio input while remaining vigilant to surrounding sounds as you drive, run or cycle.

 It comes with an eye-catching black and neon green design.
 The plastic beam has a high elasticity and can be arbitrarily bent 360°.
 Meanwhile, the reflective warning stickers on its back help reflect the headlights from approaching drivers at night and in conditions of low light.

-The Besteker Open Ear Wireless Bone Conduction Headphones comes with one USB charging cable, an instruction manual, Besteker’s 6-month warranty and one 230mAh lithium-ion battery.
+The Besteker Open Ear Wireless Bone Conduction Headphones come with one USB charging cable, an instruction manual, Besteker’s 6-month warranty, and one 230mAh lithium-ion battery.